 Dave McGill is the creator of and sole contributor to less is more.
 He would like to congratulate anyone who realized that the web address for this blog – limblogger – incorporates the words “limb”, “blogger”, AND contains an acronym for the blog name (“lim” = “less is more”).
 If you figured that out before reading this, please drop him a line so that he can write you a reference for your next job.

-Dave is currently the Vice President of Legal Affairs and Reimbursement for Össur Americas, a manufacturer/distributor of prosthetic and orthotic devices.
+Dave is currently the Vice President of Reimbursement & Compliance for Össur Americas, a manufacturer/distributor of prosthetic and orthotic devices.
 Because of his role at Össur, Dave would like everyone – including the Federal Trade Commission – to know that he has reviewed the FTC guidelines regarding endorsements in the medical device industry/new media.
 (Dave can see your eyes rolling into the back of your head as you read this.)
 As a result, he does not and will not review or endorse any prosthetic products, including the ones he’s wearing, on this blog.
 So don’t ask.

 Dave is the Vice President of the Board of Directors of the National Association for the Advancement of Orthotics & Prosthetics (NAAOP), a Director on the American Orthotic & Prosthetic Association (AOPA) board, and a former Director (2003-2011) and Chairman of the Board (2005-2010) of the Amputee Coalition.
 If you’re not sure what any of those organizations do, you can visit links to each on the left side of less is more‘s main page.